bbjoshi/del-norte-course-selector/CHROMADB_RENDER_HOSTING.md

 ## Conclusion

-By following this guide, you can successfully deploy a ChromaDB-based solution on Render.com for production use.
+By following this guide, you can successfully deploy a ChromaDB-based solution on Render.com for production use, even without a dedicated Docker service option.
 The setup provides a scalable, reliable, and cost-effective way to leverage vector search capabilities in your application.

 Remember to monitor your resources, implement proper error handling, and regularly back up your data to ensure a robust production deployment.